I like sharing about things that make the world feel good. Do you have what it takes to be happy with people?

 Rules to avoid quarrel may be very hard, but it's our only chance to reduce it.
 If we learn to forgive, we will be happy.

 Being grateful for the goodness that is already evident in one's life provides a deeper sense of happiness.

-Do you find content being around with people no matter who they are? or are you not afraid to take time out to hang or just be?
+Do you find the content being around people no matter who they are?
+Are you not afraid to take time to hang out?
 How long has it been since you’ve ‘gone out to play?
 Why do you invite family and friends over for dinner?
-Why are you making a list for Christmas presents?
+Why are you making a list of Christmas presents?

 Making them happy makes us happy and the best part of that?
 Nothing beats the feeling of making a commitment and keeping it with the help of those around us.
 Being with people makes us happy... and being with the most important people in our life sums us up.

 One thing that TRULY makes people happy above anything else is LOVE... or should I say the habit of caring for people around us more than about ourselves.
 The less we worry about our own, the happier with people we will be.